runtime-verification/before-the-workshop/ARTiMon/README.md

 	Just Double-Clic on ARTiMon.exe

 * What is your formalism good at/what is missing?
 Application area?

+	ARTiMon can compute boolean verdicts or new streams from observed stream.

+	ARTiMon can run online (and offline), inline (linkable C libraries), in constant memory (if garbage collector is active).

+	So ARTiMon is embeddable (actually runs on a beable bone black to monitor Pernoud S.A.
+Molds)

+	ARTiMon support two semantics (requires two seperate compilations) discrete (pointwise) and continuous (the sampling of variables is interpolated with constants functions).

+	ARTiMon (written in C) is easy to use in many environments (Simulink (as an S-Function), FMI components, C programs)...

+	ARTiMon use a special library to handle time (which respect arithmetics axioms).
+So its implantation is conform to its theory.

 * If possible, use the table from the [STTT-paper](https://link.springer.com/article/10.1007%2Fs10009-017-0454-5) to self-categorize tool

 ## References & links